AhmedEssamDakrory/writer-identification-system/README.md

 # How it works
 1. Install project dependencies from requirements.txt
 2. Add the test cases in folder `/data/TestCases`
-3. Add the expected results in folder `/inputs/actualt_results.txt`
+3. Add the expected results in file `/inputs/actualt_results.txt`
 4. Open terminal in the '/src' directory then Run using this command
 ```Console
 python main.py